eaf-microservice/files_organization/README.md

 - **Automatic File Organization**: Organize files by their extensions into predefined categories
 - **User-Friendly GUI**: Modern and intuitive interface built with PyQt6
-- **Real-Time Progress Tracking**: See live updates as files are being organized
+- **Real-Time Progress Tracking**: See live updates as files are being organized with a progress bar.
 - **Thread-Safe Operations**: File organization runs in a separate thread to keep the UI responsive
 - **Multiple File Categories**: Support for Images, Documents, Videos, Audio, Programs, Compressed files, and more
 - **Folder Selection**: Easy folder browsing and selection dialog
 - **Error Handling**: Comprehensive error handling with user-friendly messages
+- **Windows Context Menu Integration**: Right-click on any folder in Windows Explorer to organize it directly.

 ## 🎯 Supported File Categories